ngvuthdanhh/certificate-password-complexity-policy-cyrus/docs/policy-overview.md

 # Password Complexity Policy — Overview

-## 🎯 Mục tiêu
+## 🎯 Objectives
-- Đảm bảo mật khẩu đủ mạnh để chống lại brute-force và dictionary attacks.
+- Ensure passwords are strong enough to resist brute-force and dictionary attacks.
-- Thiết lập baseline bảo mật nhất quán trong tổ chức.
+- Establish a consistent security baseline across the organization.
-- Cân bằng giữa bảo mật và tính khả dụng cho người dùng.
+- Balance security requirements with usability for end users.

-## 🔑 Vai trò của mật khẩu mạnh
+## 🔑 Why Strong Passwords Matter
-- Là lớp phòng thủ đầu tiên chống lại truy cập trái phép.
+- Act as the first line of defense against unauthorized access.
-- Giảm thiểu nguy cơ từ credential stuffing (tấn công dùng mật khẩu rò rỉ).
+- Reduce the risk of credential stuffing using leaked password databases.
-- Ngăn chặn kẻ tấn công khai thác tài khoản yếu để leo thang đặc quyền.
+- Prevent attackers from escalating privileges by exploiting weak accounts.

-## 🌍 So sánh các chuẩn
+## 🌍 Standards Comparison
-- **NIST SP 800-63B**: độ dài tối thiểu 8, khuyến nghị ≥ 12, không bắt buộc ký tự đặc biệt nhưng cần kiểm tra với blacklist.
+- **NIST SP 800-63B**: Minimum 8 characters (recommended ≥12), no strict requirement for symbols but disallow common/compromised passwords.
-- **ISO 27001 A.9.4.3**: mật khẩu cần đủ độ phức tạp và được thay đổi định kỳ.
+- **ISO 27001 A.9.4.3**: Passwords should be complex and periodically reviewed.
-- **PCI-DSS**: yêu cầu ≥ 7 ký tự, bao gồm số và chữ cái.
+- **PCI-DSS**: Requires at least 7 characters, must include both numbers and letters.
-- **CIS Benchmarks**: thường khuyến nghị ≥ 14 ký tự, có MFA bổ sung.
+- **CIS Benchmarks**: Often recommends ≥14 characters and enforcing MFA alongside password rules.